chaos-mesh/chaos-mesh/doc/run_chaos_mesh.md

 ## Step 3: Apply a chaos experiment

-Running the following commands to apply the experiment:
+Run the following commands to apply the experiment:

 ```bash
 kubectl apply -f pod-failure-example.yaml
 kubectl get podchaos --namespace=chaos-testing
 ```

-With this step, you now run your chaos experiment successfully.
-By [running a benchmark against the cluster](https://pingcap.com/docs/stable/benchmark/how-to-run-sysbench/), you can notice the QPS performance affected by the chaos experiment:
+By [running a benchmark against the cluster](https://pingcap.com/docs/stable/benchmark/how-to-run-sysbench/), you can check the QPS performance affected by the chaos experiment:

 ![tikv-pod-failure](../static/tikv-pod-failure.png)

 ## Regular operations on chaos experiments

-In this section, you will learn about some follow-up operations on a chaos experiment after it is applied.
+In this section, you will learn some follow-up operations when the chaos experiment is running.

 ### Update a chaos experiment